 Location.
-39° 56.29′ N, 76° 58.818′ W. Marker is in East Berlin, Pennsylvania, in Adams County.
-Marker is at the intersection of West King Street (State Highway 234) and 2nd Street, on the right when traveling east on West King Street.
+39° 56.259′ N, 76° 58.724′ W. Marker is in East Berlin, Pennsylvania, in Adams County.
+Marker is at the intersection of West King Street and Abbottstown Street (Route 234), on the left when traveling east on West King Street.
 Touch for map.
-Marker is at or near this postal address: 200 West King Street, East Berlin PA 17316, United States of America.
+Marker is in this post office area: East Berlin PA 17316, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Studebaker Home (about 500 feet away, measured in a direct line); U.S. Navy F-14 Tomcat No. 162916 (about 600 feet away); M60-A3 Tank (about 600 feet away); War Dog Memorial (about 700 feet away); Swigart's Mill (approx. 0.4 miles away); Lion and the Lamb (approx. half a mile away); a different marker also named East Berlin Veterans Memorial (approx. 3˝ miles away).
 Touch for a list and map of all markers in East Berlin.